 On average, renters insurance costs about $174 per year as of 2022, according to the Insurance Information Institute (Triple-I).
 And, much like the right auto insurance policy, renters insurance can be an invaluable part of your financial plan.
-If you have ever wondered what is covered under renters insurance, and what may not be covered under this type of policy.
-By understanding your renters insurance coverage may help you to feel more comfortable with your policy and more in control of your finances.
+That said, you may be wondering what is covered under renters insurance, and what may not be covered under this type of policy.
+By understanding your renters insurance coverage, you may feel more comfortable with your policy and more in control of your finances.
 Here’s what you should know.

 What does renters insurance cover?